daskol/typst-templates/rlj/README.md

 ## Usage

 You can use this template in the Typst web app by clicking _Start from template_ on the dashboard and searching for `pioneering-rlj`.

-Alternatively, you can use the CLI to kick this project off using the command
+Alternatively, you can use the CLI to kick this project off using the command.

 ```shell
 typst init @preview/pioneering-rlj